IOnlyFetchBranches/ImagePrep/README.md

 For Increased Automation of the initial steps of the ReImaging Process

-Hello, Welcome If you are reading this then I don't know how, you must be a bot this isn't really anything special just something i drove myself to do out of passion...
+Hello, Welcome If you are reading this then I don't know how, you must be a bot this isn't really anything special just a personal challenge

 (Oh, and it also helps that it helped me understand some core principles of the Drive and Gmail APIs ^^)